-- · Your projects can be categorized in one or more custom categories located along the left side of the window. - Then, on the right side of the window, you will find the projects within the selected category.
+- Your projects can be categorized in one or more custom project categories located along the left side of the window.
+These same categories are used to organize projects in the Status shelf as well. - Then, on the right side of the window, you will find the projects within the selected category.